-Esteban Alejandro Acerbo, Chairman Gonzalo Menéndez Duque, Director Herminio Blanco, Director Maria da Graça França, Director Guillermo Güémez, Director
+Maria da Graça França, Chairman Gonzalo Menéndez Duque, Director Herminio Blanco, Director

-Shareholders Proposals for 2016 Annual Meeting
+Shareholders Proposals for 2017 Annual Meeting

-Any proposals that a shareholder wishes to have included in the Bank's Proxy Statement for the 2016 annual meeting of shareholders, including, without limitation, any nomination of a director who the shareholder is entitled to elect, must be received by the Secretary of the Bank at Torre V, Business Park, Avenida La Rotonda, Urb.
+Any proposals that a shareholder wishes to have included in the Bank's Proxy Statement for the 2017 annual meeting of shareholders, including, without limitation, any nomination of a director who the shareholder is entitled to elect, must be received by the Secretary of the Bank at Torre V, Business Park, Avenida La Rotonda, Urb.
 Costa del Este, P.O.
-Box 0819-08730, Panama City, Republic of Panama, no later than January 13, 2016.
+Box 0819-08730, Panama City, Republic of Panama, no later than January 13, 2017.
 In the event the proposal includes a nomination for a directorship, it must include material background information relating to the nominee to allow the Nomination and Compensation Committee to evaluate the nominee.